cfengine/documentation/manuals/Enterprise-API/Checking-Status.markdown

----
 layout: default
-title: Browsing-Host-Information
+title:
-categories: [REST API,Browsing Host Information]
+categories: [Enterprise 3.0 API,]
 published: true
-alias: REST-API-Browsing-Host-Information.html
+alias: Differences-between-the-CFEngine-Nova--REST-API-and-the-CFEngine-Enterprise--API.html
-tags: [REST API,Browsing Host Information]
+tags: [Enterprise 3.0 API,]
 ---
 ### 1.3 Checking Status

 You can get basic info about the API by issuing *GET /api*.
 This status